Recruiting & Retention

 in Greater St. Cloud

 Internships are rapidly-growing programs within many modern companies – whether large or small.
 Today’s college student is recommended to take on at least one internship before they graduate in order to gain an advantage over the competition and take on some real-world experience before entering the job market.
 Internship programs have likewise improved from cliche office assistant positions of the past.
-There are a few things you can do to run a successful internship program within your company.
+Here we provide ideas, suggestions and tools for creating a successful internship program in any organization.

-Through the support and partnership of Dr. Robert Shindell and Intern Bridge, INC, we have compiled a step by step guide with template tools to create the perfect fit internship for your organization.
+Want to create a new or enhance your current internship program?
+With the support and partnership of Dr. Robert Shindell and Intern Bridge, Inc., the Greater St. Cloud Development Corporation has compiled a step by step guide with template tools to steer you as you develop or enhance an internship program in your organization.

 For further assistance in creating your internship, contact: